Wellness Section Editor for The Daily

 Supporting holistic well-being: Working as an editor for the Wellness section

-Working at The Daily as a reporter was definitely the launching point for my career as a writer, but transitioning to the role of being the Wellness section editor taught me about how to take on the role of a creative problem solver, but also a leader that others could look up to.
+Working at The Daily as a reporter was definitely the launching point for my career as a writer, but transitioning to the role of the Wellness section editor taught me about how to take on the role of a creative problem solver, but also a leader that others could look up to.

 When I started as editor, this section had only existed for one quarter, so I was tasked with curating and setting the tone for the content (plot twist, this was my chance to create something out of nothing!).
 I encouraged my writers to create content that focused on quality of life and holistic health behind physical health, and include source-based content that leveraged the knowledge of experts we have on campus ranging from researchers and clinicians to professors in psychology, environmental health, and bioengineering.
 I also strived the create personal connections with my writers so they would feel comfortable reaching out to me to get feedback.

 My goal was to create a section that:

 1. encouraged conversation about mental health, counseling resources, quality of life, particularly for college students.

 2. leveraged the expertise of researchers, health professionals and other resources at the University of Washington